 Pixelink Cameras and IP addresses

 Network based Pixelink cameras (currently, only cameras with a Gigabit Ethernet interface) must have a valid IP address assigned to it in order to function correctly.
-This tool can be used to manage the IP address assignment for our PL-B series GigE cameras.
-More precisely, it allows you to manage the IP configuration of the Pleora Technologies IP Engines, which are located within the networked Pixelink cameras.
+This tool can be used to manage the IP address assignment for our PL-B and PL-X series GigE cameras.
 The program has two operational modes; dialog based interactive mode, and command line based mode.
-Both modes of operation will allow you to manage the IP Engine's IP address assignment using either dynamic (or automatic) IP address assignment, or static IP address assignment.
+Both modes of operation will allow you to manage IP address assignment using either dynamic (or automatic) IP address assignment, or static IP address assignment.

 Static vs. Dyanmic IP Address Assignment